CollegeOfScripting/JavaScript/README.md

 ## The more you type and write scripts, the better you will be!

 We teach you to make things yourself using JS!

-This is 100% pure JS, with NO outside libraries required.
+NO outside libraries required.
+Only native JS is used!
+Very easy to learn!

 You will learn how to make:
 + Calculator